Tikal National Park, Guatemala

 The Main Temples

 Temple I (Temple of the Great Jaguar) and Temple II face each other across the Gran Plaza.
-Temple I, completed around 732 CE, is 47 metres tall and was the funerary pyramid of the ruler Siyah Chan K’awil II; his tomb, discovered in 1962, contained jade, obsidian, pearls, and textile fragments.
-Temple I is now off-limits for climbing following an accident in 2015; Temple II is climbable.
+Temple I was completed around 732 CE as the funerary pyramid of the ruler Siyah Chan K’awil II; his tomb, discovered in 1962, contained jade, obsidian, pearls, and textile fragments.
+Temple I is no longer climbable following an accident in 2015.
+Temple II is.

-Temple IV is the tallest at 65 metres, built around 740 CE and predating Temple I. The climb to the top involves wooden staircases bolted to the structure rather than the pyramid itself.
-The view from the top — across the jungle canopy with Temple III’s comb visible above the trees — is the one that appeared in the original Star Wars film as the Rebel Base on Yavin 4.
-The timing of this reference in the early 1970s brought considerable international attention to the site.
+Temple IV is the tallest at 65 metres, built around 740 CE.
+The climb to the top involves wooden staircases bolted to the structure.
+The view – across the jungle canopy with Temple III’s roof comb visible above the trees – is the one that appeared in Star Wars.
+It remains one of the more remarkable panoramas available anywhere in Central America.

-The Lost World complex (Mundo Perdido) is the oldest excavated section, with structures dating to around 600 BCE.
-The main pyramid here predates the Classic Maya period and shows a different architectural sequence from the central acropolis.
+The Lost World complex (Mundo Perdido) is the oldest excavated section, with structures dating to around 600 BCE, predating the Classic Maya period and showing a different architectural sequence from the central acropolis.

 Sunrise Visits

-Tikal allows visitors to enter the site at 06:00, before the main tourist groups arrive.
-Watching sunrise from Temple IV, with the jungle below and the other temple combs rising through the morning mist, is consistently cited as one of the most memorable experiences in the region.
-This requires either staying inside the park (at one of three lodges within the site) or arranging pre-dawn transport from Flores.
-The standard ticket covers this; there is no separate sunrise charge.
+Tikal opens at 06:00, before the main tour groups arrive.
+Watching sunrise from Temple IV, with the jungle below and the other temple combs rising through morning mist, is consistently cited as one of the most memorable experiences in Guatemala.
+This requires either staying at one of the three lodges within the park or arranging pre-dawn transport from Flores.
+The standard park ticket covers early entry; there is no separate sunrise charge.

 Getting There

-Flores, a small island town on Lake Petén Itzá, is the base for visiting Tikal.
-It’s a 90-minute bus or minivan ride from Flores to the park entrance.
+Flores, a small island town on Lake Peten Itza, is the base for visiting Tikal.
+A 90-minute bus or minivan ride connects Flores to the park entrance.
 Flores has a small airport with flights from Guatemala City (about 1 hour) and from Belize City.
-Overland from Belize City to Flores takes about 3-4 hours through the border crossing.
+Overland from Belize City to Flores takes about 3 to 4 hours through the border crossing.

-Entrance to the park costs around Q150 (about $20 USD).
-Guided tours from the entrance cost approximately $20-40 additional per group and make the archaeology significantly more comprehensible.
-The park is open daily.
+Park entrance costs around Q150 (approximately USD 20).
+Guided tours from the entrance cost approximately USD 20 to 40 per group and make the archaeology significantly more comprehensible than walking the site with only the signage.